 How Does Thatch Form?

 A typical thatch layer might be ½ inch thick.
-But in some lawns, especially if excess fertilizer has been used, the thatch builds up to as much as 3 inches thick and begins to starve the new grass shoots of room.
+But in some lawns, especially if excess fertilizer or overseeding has been used, the thatch builds up to as much as 3 inches thick and begins to starve the new grass shoots of room.

 Dethatching is the process of removing the build-up of thatch in the lawn.
 It is as simple as that.